As Malachi and Jena hoped for, and shared during the NHK tour, the move

-(photo top-right was taken by Mathis on their wedding day)
+(photo top-right was taken by Malachi on their wedding day)

 The transition wasn’t easy.
-Early work opportunities proved turbulent, presenting challenges socially and financially, but by the time of the visit, Jenny had resumed classes toward a degree in Architecture, and Mathis had just finished the training needed to advance in a new tech services job.
+Early work opportunities proved turbulent, presenting challenges socially and financially, but by the time of the visit, Jena had resumed classes toward a degree in Architecture, and Malachi had finished training needed to advance in his new tech services job.
 Along with pups Tipsy and Cordi (who took to Eiko right away!), the two were working to make a home.

-Above: Important family photos, especially of Mathis’s mom who passed away
+Above: Important family photos, especially of Malachi’s mom, who passed away

-shortly before Mathis began attending the Autism meeting in Second Life, and
+shortly before he began attending the Autism meeting in Second Life, along with

 other precious collections.

-Inspired by her mentor, Jenny gave Ikegami a tour of The Venetian Hotel and Casino, revealing tricks of scale and materials along the way.
-Then we took a long and enjoyable walk through the mall, serenaded by gondoliers, many of whom are trained opera singers scouted from around the world.
+Inspired by her mentor, Jena gave Ikegami a tour of The Venetian Hotel and Casino, revealing many tricks of scale and materials along the way, then led a long and enjoyable stroll through the mall, serenaded by gondoliers, many of whom are trained opera singers scouted from all over the world.

-Although sensory overload can make demanding work schedules and social engagement even more so, the intensity of lighting and music on the Las Vegas Strip can also be therapeutic for Mathis.
-Surprisingly, Mathis and Jenny like to head right down into the excitement to unwind after especially stressful days.
+Although sensory overload can make demanding work schedules and social engagement even more so, the intensity of lighting and music on the Las Vegas Strip can actually be therapeutic for Malachi.
+Surprisingly, he and Jena like to head right down into the excitement to unwind after especially stressful days.

-A period of adjustment and a stop for lunch on this first day, allowed for deep conversations about Las Vegas itself, its demographics and city controversies.
-The mass shooting outside of Mandalay Bay happened not long after the two first arrived, and Mathis especially, shared how both he and the city itself found a great deal of comfort and inspiration in the city’s new Golden Knights hockey team heading toward the finals.
+A period of adjustment on this first day, and a stop for lunch, allowed for deep conversation about Las Vegas itself – its demographics and city controversies.
+The mass shooting outside of Mandalay Bay Casino happened not long after the two first arrived, and Malachi expressed how both he and the city itself found a great deal of comfort and inspiration afterward, in the city’s new Golden Knights hockey team heading toward the finals.

-Mathis and Jenny wore Knights gear throughout the visit.
+Malachi and Jena wore Knights gear throughout the visit.